 Cluster Conversion

 The second option, where a user selects a cluster within VMware and migrates it to a PCD cluster.
 This converts not only the VMs within the cluster but also the individual ESXi into PCD Hypervisor.
+This is done through ‘evacuating’ the ESXi host and converting it into PCD hypervisor through IPMI/PXE, in the current version of vJailbreak, Canonical MAAS is used to achieve that.

 Choose a VMware cluster and select the destination cluster in PCD.
 Once the clusters are selected, you will be shown the VMware ESXi hosts and the corresponding VMs.
 The VM portion of the wizard is similar/same as that in the VM Migration section.